Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Fitting Bayesian ARD Models

 \subsection{Summary}

-Fitting models to ARD is challenging in practice.
-Bayesian methods are popular in the literature as they provide a principled way to model such data.
-They allow fitting of flexible models which can accurately quantify uncertainty in estimation, and can readily be fit with modern Bayesian computing methods.
-Fitting models also allows for the use of tools for model checking present in a Bayesian workflow.
-In this work we have considered several popular Bayesian ARD models and described the steps required to fit them to two synthetic datasets.
-We provide both the code to generate such data along with the code to fit all the models we consider.
+Fitting expressive latent variable models to ARD is challenging in practice.
+Bayesian methods are popular in the literature as they provide a principled way to model such data, {allowing flexible models to be fit.
+While Bayesian methods allow for existing model checking strategies to be used, these models also present practical implementation challenges.} In this work we have {carefully motivated and described} several popular Bayesian ARD models and the steps required to fit them to data.
+We provide both the code to generate {synthetic data and fit all models we have considered.
+These illustrate the important statistical and practical considerations which need to be considered by users of these models.}

-For the Latent Space model data, the varying degree and overdispersed models provide accurate estimates of the degree distribution, while the latent space model provides the best estimate of the unknown subpopulation size and overall predictive performance.
-All three of these models accurately reproduce the distribution of possible respondent-to-subpopulation counts by subpopulation in the PPCs.

-For the synthetic replication of the \citet{mccarty2001comparing} data, the varying degree model provides the most accurate estimates of degree distribution.
+For the Latent Space data, the varying degree and overdispersed models provide accurate estimates of the degree distribution, while the latent space model provides the best overall predictive performance.
+All three models accurately reproduce the distribution of possible respondent-to-subpopulation counts by subpopulation in the PPCs, but struggle to estimate the size of the unknown population correctly.
+For the synthetic replication of the \citet{mccarty2001comparing} data, the varying degree model provides {good} estimates of degree distribution.
 The true barrier effects model produces the best estimate of the unknown subpopulation size and best performance on the PPCs, although the overdispersed model performs only slightly worse in both cases.

-These results highlight the challenges faced by users of these Bayesian ARD models.
-Even in simulation settings where we compare our fitted models against true parameters which would be unknown for real data, it is challenging to identify a clearly optimal model.
-With real data, posterior predictive checks and surrogate residuals can identify wrong models, but may not be able to choose between two reasonable models.
-While our cross-validation approach works well at identifying the correct model in our simulation setting, it cannot (currently) be applied to all ARD models in popular use.